boakyeni/django_ecommerce/README.md

 ## Django Ecommerce

-This is the backend for an ecommerce website implemented with a test-first approach and DRF (Django Rest Framework).
+This is the backend for an ecommerce website implemented with techiniques of a test-first approach and DRF (Django Rest Framework).
 It is ready to be integrated with front-end framework of choice, but personally I like to integrate with Next.js.
+Features include a recommendation engine and product variance selection.

 ## Tips
 Here are some helpful command line scripts for automating workflow:\